 Why Is My Florida Workers’ Compensation Attorney Setting Up Depositions and Mediations For Me?

 The Florida Workers’ Compensation law is a unique system.
 It was established and remains an administrative law.
-The laws intent is to administer medical benefits, lost-wage benefits and everything else in-between in a timely fashion.
+The law’s intent is to administer medical benefits, lost-wage benefits and everything else in-between in a timely fashion.
 The Florida Workers’ Compensation law is a no-fault system.
-The system is setup to provide medical, lost-wage benefits, etc. regardless of who causes the workplace accident.
-Despite the system being no-fault, there are legal events setup to move your claim/case forward.
-This article will discuss those legal events, who typically schedules them, and what to expect.
-It’s crucial to hire an experience Florida Workers’ Compensation attorney prior to filing a Florida Workers’ Compensation Claim.
+The system is set up to provide medical, lost-wage benefits, etc. regardless of who causes the workplace accident.
+Despite the system being no-fault, there are legal events set up to move your claim/case forward.
+This article will discuss those legal events, who typically schedule them, and what to expect.
+It’s crucial to hire an experienced Florida Workers’ Compensation attorney prior to filing a Florida Workers’ Compensation Claim.